-Starting Dec.
-2, the Alabama Small Business Commission will conduct listening sessions throughout the state.
+The Alabama Small Business Commission is conducting listening sessions throughout the state.

 The commission, which includes the Alabama Retail Association’s outgoing chairman, Jacob Shevin, was created in 2014 to formulate policy that encourages innovation and entrepreneurship, while addressing issues critical to the success and growth of small businesses.
 The Alabama Legislature returns for its regular session Feb.
 4.

 “Please take advantage of this opportunity to share your needs and concerns about matters that affect your business,” urges Lt.
 Gov. Will Ainsworth.
 “I would like to hear directly from small business owners.”